igorcrevar/cardano-wallet-tx/README.md

 - Query UTXOs, slot, protocol parameters, and submit transactions
 - Optionally query UTXOs, slot, protocol parameters, and submit transactions with Blockfrost

+Note: It only supports simple money transfer transactions; there is no functionality for smart contracts, etc.